curl/curl/docs/BUGS.md

  tracker.

- The `TODO` document is full of ideas and suggestions of what we can add or fix one day. you are always encouraged and free to grab one of those items and take up a discussion with the curl development team on how that could be implemented or provided in the project so that you can work on ticking it odd that document.
+ The `TODO` document is full of ideas and suggestions of what we can add or fix one day.
+You are always encouraged and free to grab one of those items and take up a discussion with the curl development team on how that could be implemented or provided in the project so that you can work on ticking it odd that document.